gelcreative/gel-site-gatsby-netlify-cms/src/pages/portfolio-entries/natalie-scott.md

   - image: /img/nat-scott-website-ipad-rose-gold.jpg
 main:
   detail_text: >-
-    Gel built the brand identity, positioning and messaging and brought the brand to life in an elegant wordmark that expresses its essence.
+    Gel built the brand identity, positioning and messaging and brought it to life in an elegant wordmark that expresses its essence.
 We designed and built a website that captures Nat’s infectious, positive energy, featuring custom photography.
 The work has raised brand awareness and grown the business, connecting Nat to her “SoulTribe” and winning her new clients.
   image: /img/nat-scott-picture-frame.jpg
 project_images_2:
   - image: /img/full-width_nat-scott-picture-frames.jpg